The Clear Edge

 Step 2 – Lever match:

-Primary constraint = pricing.
-Lever 1 (Pricing) is the obvious choice.
+The primary constraint here is pricing, so Lever 1 (Pricing) is the clear choice.

 Step 3 – Readiness check: